 Premium Collective members have been emailed a 15% discount code

 David O’Neill was 28 when he died by suicide in February 2021.
 He was fast climbing through the ranks of the RTT Training School and was loved by all his colleagues.
 He had recently moved into a new home with his girlfriend and they were expecting their first child later in 2021.
 His parents were devoted to him, he was passionate about so many things, including Newcastle United Football Club, and yet he chose to end his life.

 Everyone who knew him still asks themselves whether they could have done more and stopped this from happening?
 This event will shine a light on questions like these and begin to look at ways to encourage more men to share their struggles.

-In 2015 Marisa Peer established the RTT Training School, headed up by Dr Sian Peer which has helped to train thousands of therapists globally and has recently added therapeutic coaching to its portfolio.
+In 2015, Marisa Peer established the RTT® Training School, headed up by Dr. Sian Peer, which has trained thousands of therapists globally and recently added therapeutic coaching to its portfolio.

-Developed by world-renowned therapist and best-selling author Marisa Peer, RTT draws elements of Gestalt, solution-focused, cognitive behavioural therapy and neuroplasticity alongside techniques such as hypnotherapy and mindfulness.
+Developed by world-renowned therapist and best-selling author Marisa Peer, RTT® draws on elements of Gestalt, solution-focused, cognitive behavioral therapy and neuroplasticity, alongside techniques such as hypnotherapy and mindfulness.

-The personalised approach works with clients to help them reframe any negative beliefs – many of which they
+The personalized approach works with clients to help them reframe any negative beliefs – many of which they

 have carried with them since childhood.
-Often these have been so deeply buried in their subconscious, they are not unaware of the past issues affecting them.
+Often, these have been so deeply buried in the client’s subconscious mind that they are unaware of the past issues affecting them.

-By giving the client the knowledge and power to shift the way they think about themselves and the world around them, they can approach life in a more positive way.
+By giving clients the knowledge and power to shift the way they think about themselves and the world around them, they can approach life in a more positive way.